apolzek/apolzek.github.io/template.md

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.

-## Switch to another file

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.

-## Rename a file

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

-## Delete a file

-You can delete the current file by clicking the **Remove** button in the file explorer.
-The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.

-## Export a file

-You can export the current file by clicking **Export to disk** in the menu.
-You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.

 # Synchronization

 Synchronization is one of the biggest features of StackEdit.
 It enables you to synchronize any file in your workspace with other files stored in your **Google Drive**, your **Dropbox** and your **GitHub** accounts.
 This allows you to keep writing on other devices, collaborate with people you share the file with, integrate easily into your workflow...
 The synchronization mechanism takes place every minute in the background, downloading, merging, and uploading file modifications.